enkidevs/curriculum/python/functional-programming/py-practice-pure-functions2.md

 ---
 ## Exercise
 ### Question
-Practice `pure` functions in python.
+Practice writing a pure function in Python